 It’s not a multifunctional tool with multiple features that help to solve lots of your household problems.
 Wait.
 You never know, you could use these straps to make a sort-of homemade TRX.

 Or, even better, winch your Land Rover out of the water.
-Just make sure you have the ones that claim high maximum load: (note this is very silly and irrelevant to hammock straps)
+Just make sure you have the ones that claim high maximum load.
+No, don’t use them for this!

 For those of you that refuse to buy hammock straps unless they come in pink: here you are.
 You can thank me later.